Author: Arthur Rackham, Christina Rossetti

 First Published: 1862

-Genres: Classic Literature, Poetry
+Genres: Classics, Poetry

 Beautifully illustrated with pre-Raphaelite paintings by the author’s brother, this phantasmagoric poem about two girls seduced by lewd goblin men serving up forbidden fruits provides a lush and startling look into the depths of the Victorian psyche.